MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/walkthrough-tracing-serial-lot-numbers.md

     - The next posted document backward after that is the consumption posting from the first released production order.
 Here the quality controller sees that a racing frame from LOT1 was used.
     - The lowest posted document in this chain is the posted purchase receipt on which racing frames with LOT1 entered inventory.

-    The quality controller has now established which lot of racing frames was faulty and he can search for the last trace line to see which vendor supplied them, namely Custom Metals Incorporated.
+    The quality controller has now established which lot of racing frames was faulty and he can search for the last trace line to see which supplier supplied them, namely Custom Metals Incorporated.

     > [!NOTE]
     >  Do not make any additional modifications to the trace result, as you will use it in the next section.